 The students are assembled for prayers every school-day, and are required to attend divine service on Sunday morning at some church in Westminster selected by parents or guardians.
-The following denominations are represented in the city, and parents or guardians may be assured that their choice will be respected in every case: Methodist Protestant, Methodist Episcopal, Protestant Episcopal,
+The following denominations are represented in the city, and parents or guardians may be assured that their choice will be respected in every case: Methodist Protestant, Methodist Episcopal, Protestant Episcopal, Roman Catholic, Reformed, Lutheran,

-Roman Catholic, Reformed, Lutheran, Dunkard.
+Dunkard.

 During the second term a series of sermons is delivered on Sunday evenings in the College Chapel by the President, which the students are required to attend.
-The Young Men's Christian Association and the Young Women's Christian Association have each a branch association in the College, and a room fitted up for receptions and religious services.
-The former on Thursdays and the latter on Wednesdays hold weekly prayer meetings.
-On Friday evening a general prayer meeting is held, under the direction of the College, and generally conducted by some student from the Westminster Theological Seminary.
-On Sunday afternoon a voluntary meeting is held, conducted by the Y. M. C. A. Regular Bible instruction is not given in the class-room, but the Sunday-school is one of our most important religious factors.
+The Young Men's Christian Association and the Young Women's Christian Association have each a branch association in the College, and rooms fitted up for receptions and religious services.
+On Friday evening a general prayer meeting is held, under the direction of the College.
+On Sunday afternoon a voluntary meeting is held, conducted by the Y. M. C. A. The Sunday-school is one of our most important religious factors.
 Though attendance is not compulsory, during the past year all the students have enrolled themselves as scholars.
 The classes are all taught by members of the Faculty, and the lessons used are those of the International Series.